Humanities, Fine Arts, and Social Sciences

 - College Publications

 The Fall Line, PVCC’s literary magazine, is a celebration of PVCC student writing and art.
 Published each spring, The Fall Line features fiction, poetry, creative nonfiction and comics--all selected by members of the Creative Writing Club—alongside student art.
-The magazine is designed by the Advanced Computer Graphics class and published in both print and digital form."Insights" Student Journal
+The magazine is designed by the Advanced Computer Graphics class and published in both print and digital form.

 Piedmont Virginia Community College features performances, workshops and exhibitions from our Theater, Music and Art departments and clubs, as well as a rich array of professional dance, theatre and visual arts programming as part of our Fine and Performing Arts Series.
 Since 1999, PVCC's Fine and Arts and Performance Series has offered high-quality arts experiences that entertain, enrich and educate students and the larger community.

-The Prison Creative Arts Project is a two-part initiative supported by a generous grant from Virginia Humanities.
-The project aims to collect original writings and artworks from incarcerated students enrolled in PVCC's Higher Education in Prison Program for use in annual theatrical productions based on their stories.
+The Prison Creative Arts Project was a two-part initiative supported by a generous grant from Virginia Humanities.
+The project aimed to collect original writings and artworks from incarcerated students enrolled in PVCC's Higher Education in Prison Program for use in annual theatrical productions based on their stories.

-The project is managed by the PVCC Division of Humanities, Fine Arts & Social Sciences and its dean, Dr. Leonda Keniston with support from faculty.
+The project was managed by the PVCC Division of Humanities, Fine Arts & Social Sciences and its then dean, Dr. Leonda Keniston with support from faculty.